frontenddogma/web-development-glossary/manuscript/a.md

 : → Flash

 ads.txt
-: An initiative from IAB Technology Laboratory that specifies an “ads.txt” text file that companies can host on their web servers, listing the other companies authorized to sell their products or services.
-This is designed to allow online buyers to check the validity of the sellers from whom they buy, for the purposes of internet fraud prevention.&nbsp;[†](#w-adstxt)
+: An initiative from the IAB Technology Laboratory that specifies an “ads.txt” text file that companies can host on their web servers, listing the other companies authorized to sell their products or services.
+This is designed to allow online buyers to check the validity of the sellers from whom they buy, for the purposes of Internet fraud prevention.&nbsp;[†](#w-adstxt)

 ADT
 : → Abstract Data Type

 Advanced Package Tool
 : A software user interface that works with core libraries to handle the installation and removal of software on Debian, Ubuntu, and related Linux distributions.
-APT simplifies the process of managing software on Unix-like computer systems by automating the retrieval, configuration and installation of software packages.&nbsp;[†](#w-apt)
+APT simplifies the process of managing software on Unix-like computer systems by automating the retrieval, configuration, and installation of software packages.&nbsp;[†](#w-apt)

 Affordance
 : Those action possibilities that are readily perceivable by an actor, that is, an affordance suggests how an object may be interacted with.
 For example, an underlined word on a web page has the affordance of being clickable.&nbsp;[†](#w-affordance)